iCollin/core_py/README.md

 	   -i    build with -DENABLE_IAP2EMULATION=ON
 	   -j    build fast with all cores the cpu has

+python core.py cmake
+	 description:
+		 run a cmake command using ../sdl_core
+	 optional parameters:
+	   -t    build with tests
+	   -r    build in release mode
+	   -e    build with -DEXTENDED_POLICY=EXTERNAL_PROPRIETARY
+	   -h    build with -DEXTENDED_POLICY=HTTP
+	   -i    build with -DENABLE_IAP2EMULATION=ON

+python core.py make
+	 description:
+		 cmake and then make
+	 optional parameters:
+	   -j    build fast with all cores the cpu has
+	   -t    build with tests
+	   -r    build in release mode
+	   -e    build with -DEXTENDED_POLICY=EXTERNAL_PROPRIETARY
+	   -h    build with -DEXTENDED_POLICY=HTTP
+	   -i    build with -DENABLE_IAP2EMULATION=ON

 python core.py ut <build>
 	 description:
 		 run the unit tests on an existing build